Exclusive: U.S. regulator rethinking changes to whistleblower program after backlash - sources

 A spokeswoman for Clayton said at the time that he had delayed the vote to hear more feedback and that the SEC’s goal was to “enhance” the program, but did not elaborate on potential changes to the proposal.
 Two people with knowledge of the matter said the SEC is now rethinking the changes to potentially address some of the concerns raised by advocates.

-In a statement issued on Friday, Clayton said concerns regarding uncertainty are “not lost on me” and that his aim was to increase the transparency of the program.
-“I expect the Commission to consider final rules in the near future.”
+In a statement issued on Friday, Clayton said concerns regarding uncertainty over the SEC’s commitment to the program and rewarding of whistleblowers are “not lost on me” and that his aim was to increase the transparency of the program.

+“I expect the Commission to consider final rules in the near future,” he said, adding he hoped the changes would ultimately encourage more, not fewer, tips.

 Sean McKessy, who set up the SEC whistleblower office and is now a partner at Phillips & Cohen LLP, was among those who met with Clayton, according to the calendars.